oguennec/redux-shopping-cart-with-discounts/README.md

 # This is an enhancement of the Redux Shopping Basket Example (below)

-A discount feature has been added following the style of the redux example.
+A discount feature has been added to the redux example.

 A fruit shopping basket is taken as an example.